lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/pyb.UART.rst

    the bus, if any).
 If extra arguments are given, the bus is initialised.
    See ``init`` for parameters of initialisation.

-   The physical pins of the UART bus are for the OpenMV Cam M4:
+   The physical pins of the UART bus are for the OpenMV Cam:

      - ``UART(3)``: ``(TX, RX) = (P4, P5) = (PB10, PB11)``

-   The physical pins of the UART busses are for the OpenMV Cam M7:
+   The physical pins of the UART busses are for the OpenMV Cam M7 and H7:

      - ``UART(1)``: ``(TX, RX) = (P1, P0) = (PB14, PB15)``
      - ``UART(3)``: ``(TX, RX) = (P4, P5) = (PB10, PB11)``